 Mirasol's business strategy combines self-funded exploration of quality projects with the joint venture funding model.
 This hybrid strategy was developed to accelerate the drill testing of key projects that potentially host economic discoveries.
-This year, Mirasol has been advancing two self-funded projects, Sobek and Inca Gold in Chile.
+This year, Mirasol has been focused on advancing the self-funded Sobek Copper-Gold project in Chile.
 In addition, Mirasol controls 100% of the high-grade Virginia Silver Deposit and has an active option agreement in Argentina on the Claudia project.
-Under the option agreement, Mirasol's partner is funding all exploration and land holding costs, which allows the Company to focus its available resources on self-funded exploration and business development opportunities, while retaining exposure to potentially significant discoveries.
-The Inca Gold project is subject to an option agreement where Mirasol is earning into the property owned by Newmont.
+Under the Claudia option agreement, Mirasol's partner is funding all exploration and land holding costs, which allows the Company to focus its available resources on self-funded exploration and business development opportunities, while retaining exposure to potentially significant discoveries.